JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 ```
 So far so good.
 I can even ssh in.

-Now go back and move it off the 192.168.1.1 subnet, to like 192.168.7.1,
+Now go back and move it off the 192.168.1.1 subnet,
-  a new static "gateway" address.
+  to a new static "gateway" address, like 192.168.7.1.
-Enable IP forwarding
+Then nable IP forwarding via
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```